-With small batch manufacturing, you can gauge the sales and orders of your garments and predict your growth more accurately.
+Second, with small batch manufacturing, you can gauge the sales and orders of your garments and predict your growth more accurately.

 3. Agile Production

-This can give you a competitive edge as your merchandise adapts and delivers in a short time-frame.
+This can give you a competitive edge as your merchandise adapts and delivers in a short time frame.

 Small Batch Production Tips You Need to Know

 Small batch clothing manufacturers provide independent fashion designers with less risk, affordable production costs, and more control of their styles.

 Whether selling online or to a retailer, these pro tips will help you understand and prepare for small batch production.